 According to Tea, the drinking of this beverage dates back to 350AD in China.
-Tea can refer to the drink made from tea leaves. or to the herbal infusions like I mentioned above.
+The term can refer to the drink made from tea leaves. or to the herbal infusions like I mentioned above.
 Camelia sinesis is black tea which is usually drunk with milk.
-Keemun, Lapsang-Souchong, Oolong and Yunnan teas should be consumed black.
+Keemun, Lapsang-Souchong, Oolong and Yunnan varieties should be consumed black.
 Our common Ceylon tea comes from Sri Lanka, and Darjeeling, Assam and Nilgri all come from India.
-Western teas include English Breakfast, Irish Breakfast, and my favourite, Earl Grey tea.
-To see what temperature to boil your water at for tea, please click this link.
+Western teas include English Breakfast, Irish Breakfast, and my favourite, Earl Grey.
+To see what temperature to boil your water at, please click this link.
 Masala chai is a black tea, blended with spices and herbal infusions and do not include tea and are therefore caffeine free.

 Margaret Roberts’ tells us that to make the perfect cup of herbal tea you need to harvest edible flowers and leaves from your garden.
 Please make sure that what you pick is indeed edible!
 Using a quarter of a cup of the flowers and/or leaves, pour a cup of boiling water over them and leave to steep for 3-5 minutes before straining.
 If using bark or seeds (always fresh and non irradiated of course) then use 1-2 teaspoons of seeds or 1 tablespoon of bark, to a cup of boiling water.
 Leave to draw for 5 minutes before straining.
 Add lemon and/or honey to taste, and sip slowly.